Hi friend and Welcome!

-Audio Interface (The external sound card)
+Audio Interface (The external sound card) What is a soundcard?

 This is the meat and potatoes of the setup.
 As we know now, your computer contains it’s own internal sound card, but often times it’s the overlooked feature of the computer.
 It doesn’t record very well, emanates sub-par sound, and doesn’t suffice at all in a quality home studio set up.